-Landowner Permission- Trappers must obtain permission of the landowner, lessee, or their agent before trapping on private
+Landowner Permission (MCA 87-6-601) - Trappers must obtain permission of the landowner, lessee, or their agent before trapping

-Lvnx Season Closed (CR)- Trapped lynx that are uninjured must be released immediately and the incident must be reported to a designated FWP employee within 24 hours of release.
+Lynx Season Closed (CR) - Trapped lynx that are uninjured must be released immediately and the incident must be reported to a designated FWP employee within 24 hours of release.
 If a lynx is injured, trappers must immediately notify a designated FWP employee or an FWP regional office, to determine disposition and/ or collection of the animal.

-Non-target Capture Requirement (CR) -

-The capture of any animal that cannot be lawfully trapped, including domestic animals, must be reported to FWP within 24 hours.
+Non-target Capture Requirement (CR) - The capture of any animal that cannot be lawfully trapped or snared, including domestic animals, must be reported to FWP within 24 hours.
 Any such animal that is uninjured must be released prior to the trapper leaving the trap site.
 If unable to safely release the animal, call FWP.
 Exception: Any such animal that is injured or dead must promptly (with little or no delay) be reported to FWP to determine disposition and/or collection of the animal.
-Animals that may be lawfully trapped are furbearers or wolves for which the season is open and an individual possession limit has not been reached, nongame wildlife and predators.
+Animals that may be lawfully trapped or snared are furbearers or wolves for which the season is open and an individual possession limit has not been reached, nongame wildlife and predators.
 A trapper may NOT trap any game animal, game bird or migratory bird.

-Occupied Dwellings (CR)- Foothold traps are prohibited within 1,000 feet of an occupied dwelling without written notification to the occupant.
+Occupied Dwellings (CR) - Killing ground sets, including all snares, set for animals larger than ground squirrels are unlawful within 1,000 feet of an occupied dwelling without written notification to the inhabitant.